apache/sedona/docs/tutorial/viz.md

 This will register all User Defined Tyeps, functions and optimizations in SedonaSQL and SedonaViz.

+You can also register everything by passing `--conf spark.sql.extensions=org.apache.sedona.viz.sql.SedonaVizExtensions,org.apache.sedona.sql.SedonaSqlExtensions` to `spark-submit` or `spark-shell`.

 ## Create Spatial DataFrame

 There is a DataFrame as follows: